corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 }
 ```

-You have added the Corda Payments dependencies to your existing CorDapp.
-Now you can follow the steps to trial the payments process locally.
+Now that you have added the Corda Payments SDK dependencies to your existing CorDapp, you can trial the payments process locally.